Rock Creek Trails: North Branch Stream Valley Trail

 The North Branch Stream Valley Trail is a partially constructed trail that will eventually run north from the ICC Trail to Olney-Laytonsville Road.
 In the same corridor, the county will build the parallel Kengala Trail, a natural surface trail for all users.

 The first section of the trail north of Muncaster Mill was the 1.6-mile-long Wickham Road Bike Path in Olney which was constructed in 2002.
 It connected Laytonsville Road to trails planned along the North Branch as part of the Norbeck Grove development.
 Shortly afterward, developers built the Norbeck Grove Bike Path as part of that development.
 The mostly-paved path extends 1.8 miles from Bowie Mill Road to Olney Mills Road with connections to Wickham Road in 3 places, including the Wickham Road Bike Path; Rushbrooke Drive; Tothill Drive; Weston Place and Brightwood Road.

 In 2016–17 a 1.8-mile-long section of trail located north of the ICC on Park and Planning property was constructed as part of the Preserve at Rock Creek project.
-It includes connections to Harbiner Road and Heartwood Drive.
+It includes connections to Harbinger Road and Heartwood Drive.
 Montgomery County plans to build a small connection from the Preserve at Rock Creek trail section under the ICC to the ICC Trail, and a bridge across the North Branch at the ICC to be part of the natural surface Kengala Trail.
-As of March 2021, work on the connection was to start in Fall 2021 and complete in Summer of 2023.
+As of March 2021, work on the connection was to start in Fall 2021 and complete in Summer of 2023, but the project never got to the 90% construction document phase.

 The Bowie Mill Local Park section between the Preserve at Rock Creek and Bowie Mill Road, meanwhile, is in the 2016 Countywide Park Trails Plan as a future project, but there is no design or schedule for this section.